Jorge Rosenblut

-Through this work he became close to economic groups in the country, becoming president of Chilectra in the year 2000.
+Through this work he became close to economic groups in the country, becoming president of Chilectra S.A. (now Enel Distribución S.A.) in the year 2000.

 Determined to make the most of the business opportunities opened up by the Free Trade Agreement (FTA) with the United States, he started up a branch of his consultancy firm in Miami in 2002, this time under the name Strategies and Business Development.
 In Miami, he also founded the Real Estate Development firm Terra Group with Patricio Kreutzberger, son of Mario Kreutzberger, along with the architecture firm Archiplan, with brothers Jaime and Ignacio Hernández, Raimundo Onetto, Argentinian Manuel Grosskopf and Cuban-American businessman Pedro Martin.
-Rosenblut was vice-chairman at Terra Group, which focused on developing High Rise Buildings, until he left the business in 2009.
+Rosenblut was vice-chairman at Terra Group, which focused on developing High Rise Buildings until he left the business in 2009.
 The demand generated by these projects led him to settle in Miami at the beginning of 2004.

 In 2005, he was a fundraiser and one of the main contacts linking socialist candidate – and future president – Michelle Bachelet with the business world.

-In 2009, after almost a decade at the head of Chilectra he took on the presidency of Endesa.
+In 2009, after almost a decade as the head of Chilectra he took on the presidency of Endesa.

 In 2012, as president of Endesa, Rosenblut said that Chile "must double its energy network in the next ten years".
 He has also stated his belief in the importance of generating a higher percentage of energy through renewable energy sources to reduce Chile's dependence on imported oil, specifically through the building of hydroelectric power stations.
 In an interview with La Tercera newspaper in 2012 Rosenblut repeated his conviction that the concept of CALL (Competitive, Abundant, Clean (Spanish: Limpia) and Local) is key to the future of Chile's energy policy, an opinion that he has voiced publicly on previous occasions.

 In 2013, Mr. Rosenblut was named one of the "100 Most Powerful Businessmen in Latin America" by Latin Business Chronicle.

 In 2015, Mr. Rosenblut left ENDESA and is living full-time in Miami where he works as a business consultant and frequent lecturer and writer on Latin American affairs.

 A friend of the economist Jorge Marshall, both are mainstays of the think tank Expansiva, allowing him to stay abreast of the state of the country.